ai-collection/ai-collection/CONTRIBUTING.md

 * Please make sure the AI application has a title and description.
 * Target your Pull Request to the `main` branch of the `ai-collection`
 * Translations are auto-generated, so no need to add/update in multiple README files.
+* If you are the creator of this awesome AI application, feel free to add your twitter handle in the PR comment.
+We will mention you.

 Once pull request is created, collaborators will review the proposed change and decide whether or not to pull in your changes.

+Thanks for reading this.
+Please consider staring this repo and following us on [twitter](https://twitter.com/ai_collection_)

 [pr-link]: <https://help.github.com/articles/creating-a-pull-request/>